seviet/landingpage/vsphere/refarch-main.md

 Example (2): There are 6 datastores, "ds01" thru "ds06".
 Cluster 1 hosts are granted "ds01" and "ds02", Cluster 2 hosts are granted "ds03" and "ds04", and so on.
 PCF installation #1 is provisioned to use "ds01", "ds03" and "ds05" and all VMs land on the datastore correct for the cluster they are provisioned to.
 This is how vSphere VSAN works.

+Datastore sizing is recommended to be 8 TB per, two per PCF installation, or smaller volumes that aggregate up to this quantity.
+Small installations that won't have many tiles added can use less, 4 TB times two per PCF is reasonable.

+    _If a vSphere datasotre is part of a vSphere Storage Cluster using sDRS (storage DRS), the sDRS feature must be disabled on the datastores used by PCF as s-vMotion activity will cause BOSH to malfunction as a result of renaming managed independent disks._

+Recommended types of storage are block-based (fiber channel or iSCSI) and file-based (NFS) over high speed carriers such as 6G FC or 10GigE.

 *__Networking__*

 The above model employs VMware NSX to provide unique benefits to the PCF installation on vSphere.
 Refer to subsequent chapters in this document for treatments of this approach where NSX is not used.